yigitalp12/TrelloAssignment/ReadMe.md

 After running the tests, the test reports are generated.
 These reports offer insights into the test execution results, including passed and failed scenarios.
 The reports are located in the `target` directory, under `cucumber-reports` after test execution.

+## Test Plan

+A detailed test plan can be found in the root project which explains the purpose, scope, test environment, UI and API Test Scenarios for selected functionalities, Test Execution.